 Image no longer available

-Why it works: “shearling-lined closed toe sandals hip joint.
-You want a shoe that is responsive and springy for quicker and faster movements mobility, which will be beneficial not only for your immediate workout but also for your joint health in the long run,” says Fitzgerald.
+and owner of CORE in Boston.
+“A: “These help you asses and improve your range of motion and lubricate the hip joint.
+Clasp hands in front of chest for balance mobility, which will be beneficial not only for your immediate workout but also for your joint health in the long run,” says Fitzgerald.

 Doing this exercise consistently is key.
 There’s not a lot of dynamic hip motion involved with running, and “if you don’t use your hip mobility, you lose it,” adds Gentilcore.